phuvinhbmt/MiniBokeh/README.md

 # MiniBokeh - Bokeh dashboard
-> This project is a dashboard visualizing data about relation between fertility, population, child mortality and gdp in some regions overtime.
+> This project is a dashboard visualizing data about relation between fertility, population, child mortality and gdp in some regions overtime with Bokeh interactive plotting.

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
-This is an exercise from Datacamp sourse: Interactive Data Visualization with Bokeh at 'https://www.datacamp.com/courses/interactive-data-visualization-with-bokeh'.
+This is an exercise from Datacamp sourse: Interactive Data Visualization with Bokeh at 'https://www.datacamp.com/courses/interactive-data-visualization-with-bokeh' ' with some modifications, adding more Bokeh interactive models.
 I use this project as a way to summarize my skills after 2 months of studying Python for Data science.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)